Ruth Madoc: Career

-In 1971, Madoc played Fruma Sarah in the film version of the musical Fiddler on the Roof, and in 1972 she appeared as Mrs Dai Bread Two in the film version of Under Milk Wood.
+In 1971, Madoc played Fruma Sarah in the film version of the musical Fiddler on the Roof, and appeared as Mrs Dai Bread Two in the film version of Under Milk Wood.
 She appeared regularly in the entertainment programme Poems and Pints on BBC Wales.
 She provided one of the alien voices in the Cadbury's Smash commercials in the 1970s, and made a brief appearance in the 1977 film The Prince and the Pauper (aka Crossed Swords).

 Madoc appeared in many theatre productions, including the stage version of Under Milk Wood, Steel Magnolias, Agatha Christie thrillers (And Then There Were None), the musical Annie, and many pantomime parts.
 She appeared twice at the Royal Variety Performance, once in 1982 and again in 1986.

 Madoc was best known for her portrayal of Gladys Pugh, one of the lead roles in the television sitcom Hi-de-Hi!
-(1980-1988), for which she received a BAFTA TV award nomination for Best Light Entertainment Performance.
+(1980–1988), for which she received a BAFTA TV award nomination for Best Light Entertainment Performance.
 The comedy was set in the fictional 1950s holiday camp Maplins.
 Madoc's recurring role centred on her unrequited love for the camp entertainment manager Professor Jeffrey Fairbrother (Simon Cadell), and she was notable for her announcements on the camp tannoy with her signature three notes played on a mini xylophone.

 In 2004 she appeared in the reality television programme Cariad@Iaith on S4C, in which celebrities went on an intensive course in the Welsh language.
 In 2005 she appeared as Daffyd Thomas's mother in the second series of BBC sketch show Little Britain.

-In 2007 Madoc appeared in the fourth series of LivingTV reality show I'm Famous and Frightened! which she went on to win.
+In 2007 Madoc appeared in the fourth series of LivingTV reality show I'm Famous and Frightened!, which she went on to win.
 Also in 2007 she appeared as a fictional version of herself in episode 2 of the BBC Radio 2 comedy Buy Me Up TV.

 In 2008 she appeared at the Pavilion Theatre in Rhyl, playing the bad fairy in the pantomime Sleeping Beauty, with Sonia and Rebecca Trehearn.

 Madoc returned to situation comedy in 2009 and appeared in Big Top on BBC1, alongside Amanda Holden, John Thomson and Tony Robinson.

 In January 2015, Madoc appeared as the fairy godmother in the pantomime Cinderella at the Palace Theatre, Mansfield.

 In September 2019 she re-joined the cast in the autumn tour of Calendar Girls: The Musical, after recovering from an injury earlier in the year; the show opened at Bournemouth Pavilion on 17 September and ended on 23 November at Chichester Festival Theatre.